-This section describes the material elements of compensation awarded to, earned by or paid to our sole named executive officer in 2016, Chen Schor, our President and Chief Executive Officer, and other individuals who became executive officer in 2017.
+This section describes the material elements of compensation awarded to, earned by or paid to our named executive officers in 2017, who were Chen Schor, our President and Chief Executive Officer, Joan Mannick, our Chief Medical Officer, and John McCabe, our Vice President, Finance.
+These individuals represent our principal executive officer and our next two most highly compensated executive officers in the year ended December 31, 2017.
 We are an "emerging growth company," within the meaning of the JOBS Act, and have elected to comply with the reduced compensation disclosure requirements available to emerging growth companies under the JOBS Act.
-This section also provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officer and is intended to place in perspective the data presented in the tables and narrative that follow.
+This section also provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officers and is intended to place in perspective the data presented in the tables and narrative that follow.